Ben-Doyle44/Ben-Doyle44.github.io/content/post/anthem/index.md

 Question: What is the domain of the website?
 Answer: anthem.com

-I went back to the homepage to see what other information I could gather.
+I went back to the home page to see what other information I could gather.
 On the post "we are hiring" I found a potential email.

 ![we are hiring post](/img/anthem/wearehiring.png)

-I moved onto the second psot "a cheers to our it department".
+I moved onto the second post "a cheers to our it department".
 It alludes to an admin but doesn't directly name them.

 ![a cheers to it department](/img/anthem/acheerstoit.png)